SongzeYang0721/Data_Distillation_and_Neural_Collpase/README.md

 NeuralCollapse -- an intriguing empirical phenomenon that arises in the last-layer classifiers and features of neural networks during the terminal phase of training.
 As recently reported in [1], this phenomenon implies that:

-(i) the class means and the last-layer classifiers all collapse to the vertices of a Simplex Equiangular Tight Frame (ETF) up to scaling, and
+- (i) the class means and the last-layer classifiers all collapse to the vertices of a Simplex Equiangular Tight Frame (ETF) up to scaling, and
-(ii) cross-example within-class variability of last-layer activations collapses to zero.
+- (ii) cross-example within-class variability of last-layer activations collapses to zero.

-[1] Vardan Papyan, XY Han, and David L Donoho.
-Prevalence of neural collapse during the terminal phase of deep learning training.
-Proceedings of the National Academy of Sciences, 117(40):24652–24663, 2020.

 [A Geometric Analysis of Neural Collapse with Unconstrained Features](https://arxiv.org/abs/2105.02375)